stronnag/msp_set_rx/README.md

 ### Why

-Every few months, someone will come along on iNav github / RC Groups / Telegram / some other random support channel and state that RX_MSP doesn't work.
+Every few months, someone will come along on inav github / RC Groups / Telegram / some other random support channel and state that RX_MSP doesn't work.

 Well it does, if you do it right.
 This example demonstrates usage.